pierwill/ssn2018aarhus/aarhus.rst

    This is from the theologian Protestant William Perkins’ book *The Golden Chain*.
 It’s a visual aid for understanding predestination.

+   (It’s all clear right?
+LOL)

+   It begins in eternity with the Trinity, follows the different paths a soul can take, and ends back in eternity after the Last Judgement.

 ----

 :id: perkins-det1